 Three Types of Supplements That Might Help Your Depression

 In addition to your plan of action for recovery, you can also ask your doctor if he/she thinks it’s beneficial for you to take supplements to help boost your wellbeing.
 54% of those with severe depression reported using some type of complementary therapy in the previous year.
+Magnesium deficiency is often observed in patients with depression.
+If you’re concerned that you might be magnesium deficient, you can take an online test to find out.
 Because herbal and dietary supplements are among the most popular forms of complementary therapies,

 “Herbal and dietary supplements are the most popular complementary therapies when it comes to depression, with 54% of people with severe depression relying on traditional treatment (such as medication and therapy) and complementary therapy.”
 Supplement expert and the founder of Sundt.uk, Dannie Hansen, explains.
 “However, you should always consult your doctor first before taking any supplements, as some may prevent current medication from working, such as St. John’s wort.”

 St. John’s wort: St. John’s wort (Hypericum perforatum) is a herb that grows in Europe, and in parts of Asia, Africa, and the United States.
 St. John’s wort has been used for centuries to treat depression and other health conditions.
 The FDA hasn’t approved St. John’s wort as a depression treatment.
 Some studies have concluded that this supplement might not be effective for those with moderate to severe depression.
 However, other studies have found that it might benefit those suffering from depression.